samuelfromm/abag-benchmark-set/INSTRUCTIONS.md

 # Timeline

-It would be great if we could finish the benchmarking until say middle of January or third week of January.
+It would be great if we could finish the benchmarking until end of January (since I finish in March and we need time to analyse).

 Depending on how AF3 performs, it might be interesting to run AF3 with msa subsampling (subsampling increases performance of AF2 by a fair bit).
 However, I am not sure if we are allowed to modify AF3 so that is why we would need Boltz too (since it is opensource).